 You vet will tell you that it is usually easier to control dry seborrhea than oily seborrhea.

 Bathing your dog with an all-natural, moisturizing hypoallergenic shampoo can greatly help a dog with dry flaky skin.
-A good mild natural shampoo is Only Natural Pet Pure and Clean Itch Relief Shampoo.

 For very dry flaky skin, veterinarians usually recommend shampoos that contain sulfur and salicylic acid which can remove the scales.